seonghokLao/covid-identifier-for-ct-scans/README.md

 ![image info](./assets/kmeans_encoder.png)

 #### Training Procedure:
 We make use of sklearn.cluster's `KMeans`.
-We conducted K-Means clustering on 2 to 10 clusters by firstly initializing our model as such `kmeans = KMeans(init='k-means++', n_clusters=i)`, then training it with our encoded training dataset `kmeans.fit(encoded_train)`.
+We conducted K-Means clustering on 2 to 10 clusters by firstly initializing our model as such:
+`kmeans = KMeans(init='k-means++', n_clusters=i)`, then training it with our encoded training dataset `kmeans.fit(encoded_train)`.
 With the trained K-Means model, we proceed to predict the labels of our validation data using `kmeans.fit_predict(encoded_val)`.

 #### Visualization:
 ![model loss](./assets/densenet_model_accuracy.png)![image info](./assets/densenet_model_loss.png)